Loch Hope

-Loch Hope is a loch in the Durness parish in Sutherland in the Highland Council Area of northern Scotland.
-It is located on the A838 main road.
-The settlements of Hope, Lochside, and Muiseal directly on the loch in addition nearby there's Inverhope, Heilam, Moine House, Alltnacaillich, Strathmore, ect..
-The Loch is a large tourist destination for the area around it.
+Loch Hope is a fresh-water loch in the Durness parish in Sutherland in the Highland Council Area in northern Scotland.
+It is oriented north-south, and is about 10 km long, and on average about 1 km wide.
+The A838 road skirts its northern end at the small settlement of Hope.
+The loch is an occasional tourist destination for the area around it.
+Its outflow, the River Hope, becomes tidal immediately below the settlement of Hope.
+However many tourists pass through the area (mostly without stopping) as the A838 is part of the popular North Coast 500 route.

 Geography

 Rivers

-Flowing out of Loch Hope there's the 1.25 mile (2 km) river hope which flows to Loch Eriboll.
-Flowing in there's the Strathmore river, which brings water all the way in from Loch Staonsaid and nearly as far as Loch Meadie.
-A sea of tributaries and temporary brooks and streams bring in the water from the hugely mountainous area and the entire river disperses very quickly.
-Many other tributaries flow directly into the very long loch some of which split up further.
+The outflow from the loch is the 1.25 mile (2 km) River Hope, which reaches the sea at the entrance to Loch Eriboll.
+The inflow is the Strathmore river.
+This river has a wide catchment area, with a maze of tributaries and temporary brooks and streams in this mountainous area.

 Mountains

-For starters there's Ben Hope over 900 metres tall and with 700 metres of prominence however the entire area is full of many different mountains many of which bring water into the loch, even as far as Creag Staonsaid for example.
+The most prominent mountain in the area is Ben Hope, altitude 928 metres, and the most northerly Munro, which is near the southern end of the loch.

 Settlements

-Many settlements are directly on Loch Hope and many others in the catchment area.
+Settlements in the area are few and tiny.

 Hope

-Hope is by far the most notable of the settlements on the loch and is in itself named after it.
-It is at the tip of the Loch right where the River Hope starts flowing.
-The Hope Bridge just north of it is already on the river.
+Hope is the only remotely notable settlement on the loch, and is in itself named after it.
+It is at the northern outflow of the loch, at the head of the River Hope.
 There are seven archaeological sites within the settlement and an additional two hut circles just north of the village.
-The riverside around it is full of weirs, and the settlement boasts a very small permanent population but is one of very few on the loch to have any and is the largest in the area.
+The riverside around it is full of weirs, and the settlement has a very small permanent population but is by far the largest of the very few populated settlements on the loch.
 It has one lodge but it is old and is currently undergoing overhaul with plans for it to become a shooting lodge.
-There's a small enclosure in the settlement and many paths on the other side of the river bank to Hope, finally there's the ferryman's house on the riverside.
+There is a small enclosure in the settlement and many paths on the other side of the river bank to Hope; there is a ferryman's house on the riverside.

+The following places are not notable.
+For example Braesgill is a single building at grid reference 475571.